jozeflacko/jest-testing/README.md

-#jest-testing

-Testing react app using typescript with jest test engine.
-- Testing how to mock class, dependencies and components
+# jest-testing

+This is a demo project where I try out correct way how to test classes and components with jest engine.
+In src/components/ directory you can find several directories where I make all my tests:
+- testing Typescript classes
+- Mocking dependecies
+- Writing mock files into __mock__ files
+- testing react components with enzyme library.